natehousley/natehousley.github.io/_posts/2023-12-28-In on the Joke.md

 ---
 layout: post
-title: "In on the Joke: <i>Barbie</i> and the State of the World at the End of 2023"
+title: "In on the Joke: Barbie and the State of the World at the End of 2023"
 tags: movies
 ---